rickkuilman/cecyl/README.md

 # Cecyl

-Cecyl (*born blind*) is a script that turns a fresh Ubuntu 18.04 into a complete, robuste and reay to roll development environment tailored to my personal likings.
+Cecyl (*born blind*) is a script that turns a fresh Ubuntu 18.04 into a complete, robust and reay to roll development environment tailored to my personal likings.

 ## Installation

-Use [git](https://git-scm.com/) to install Cecyl in your home directory
+Use [git](https://git-scm.com/) to install Cecyl in your home directory.

 ```bash
 git clone git@github.com:rickkuilman/cecyl.git ~/cecyl